A Lot or a Little?

 Did you know you can flag iffy content?
 Adjust limits for Sex, Romance & Nudity in your kid's entertainment guide.Get started

 Words like “hell” are audible and visible in visual graphics.

 Did you know you can flag iffy content?
 Adjust limits for Language in your kid's entertainment guide.Get started

 Did you know you can flag iffy content?
 Adjust limits for Drinking, Drugs & Smoking in your kid's entertainment guide.Get started

 Parents Need to Know

-Parents need to know that this informative documentary series explores some mature subjects, including sexual abuse, mail-order marriages, and drug addiction.
+Parents need to know that Our America with Lisa Ling is an informative documentary series that explores some mature subjects, including sexual abuse, mail-order marriages, and drug addiction.
 While most teens should be able to handle it, parents may want to watch with them and talk about the issues that are relevant to them.

 The insightful documentary series highlights the wide-array of beliefs and experiences held by different communities in American society.
 It offers a respectful look at these communities by focusing on the people that live within them, and by allowing them to offer their viewpoint about their lives and their choices.

 The accounts offered here are both heart warming and heart wrenching.
 Ling sometimes gets emotional about who she meets and what she sees, which occasionally makes her reporting feel a little slanted.
-But the overall series offers an interesting and non-exploitative way of learning more about the United States, and the diverse population that lives in it.
+But overall Our America with Lisa Ling offers an interesting and non-exploitative way of learning more about the United States, and the diverse population that lives in it.